-We strongly urge DMCH to holistically evaluate the mobile app ecosystem and capture its strongly competitive and innovative nature, described above, in its Summary Report.
-DMCH should also avoid policy changes that would improperly insert government mandates into this dynamic ecosystem that would unnecessarily disrupt its innovation, growth, and job creation in Japan.
+We strongly urge CCC to holistically evaluate the mobile app ecosystem and capture its strongly competitive and innovative nature in its effort to advance new competition policy.
+CCC should also avoid policy changes that would improperly insert government mandates into this dynamic ecosystem that would unnecessarily disrupt innovation, growth, and job creation in CCC.

-The App Association appreciates the opportunity to provide its views to DMCH and urges for careful consideration of our interests.
-We are committed to working with DMCH, as well as other policymakers and regulators in Japan and around the globe, to bring the benefits of the dynamic app economy to all consumers and businesses through the development of balanced consumer protection and competition policies.
+The App Association appreciates the opportunity to provide its views and urges for careful consideration of our interests.
+We are committed to working with COMESA as well as policymakers and regulators around the globe to bring the benefits of the dynamic app economy to all consumers and businesses through the development of balanced consumer protection and competition policies.